coinkite/BBQr/BBQr.md

 Note that J (JSON) and U (unicode) still require the data to be treated as binary and encoded in Hex or Base32.

+Other file types will not be added unless there is a single well-accepted standard for how to parse the data.
+Typically this means a BIP number, or community-driven web site and implementations multiple languages.

 ## Advanced Encodings